VenkataPuneethKothapalli/Word-Frequency-Counter/README.md

 Python 3.x

-No external libraries required (only built-in modules: os, string).
+No external libraries required (uses only built-in modules: os, string).

 📂 Installation & Setup

-Clone or download the project files.
+Download or clone this repository.

-Make sure Python 3 is installed on your system.
+Ensure Python 3 is installed on your system.

-Open a terminal or command prompt in the project folder.
+Open a terminal/command prompt in the project folder.

 ▶️ How to Run